44three/443.be/content/blog/start-from-scratch.md

-# Starting from Scratch
+# Start from Scratch

 It only takes a few ingredients to create a blog from scratch.
-Sure, there are plenty of pre-baked options out there but sometimes home cooking just hits the spot.
-All it takes to make a blog is some `html` and `css`.
-With the right set of tools this can be done with style, speed, substance and grace.
+All you really need is some `html` and `css`.
 This blog is created with:

 - [jinja2](http://jinja.pocoo.org/docs/dev/) for quick, easy, and robust `html` templates.